Tronikart/RadRetroRobot/README.md

     You can follow any command with -? to get info and examples

 #This bot will also auto detect:

+ **Youtube links** - and post the name of the channel with a link, the amount of views and subscribers

  **Subreddit post links** - post its text content in case its a text post or its basic information if its not a text post